Likith0111/likithChowdary.github.io/README.md

 ### Education
-Master's in Computer Science at University of Cincinnati Bachelor's in information Technology at Saveetha Engineering College
+Master's in Computer Science at University of Cincinnati    Aug 2023 - May 2025 Bachelor's in information Technology at Saveetha Engineering College July 2019 - June 2023